Go to whole of WA Government search

 Fibric peat (least decomposed, lots of visible fibres) 1.728 (approx.) 0.00002 (approx.)

-1. In the absence of site-specific information, the saturated thickness of superficial aquifers may be obtained from: Perth Groundwater Atlas, Second Edition (Department of Environment, 2004) for sites in the Perth metropolitan region; and from information held by the Department of Water (for sites elsewhere in the State).
+1. In the absence of site-specific information, the saturated thickness of superficial aquifers may be obtained from Perth Groundwater Map for sites in the Perth metropolitan region.